-All systems are go for Star Trek: Discovery season 2, with production under way as of April 2018.
+All systems are go for Star Trek: Discovery season 2.

-Showing on Netflix in the UK and CBS in the United States, the new season is set to see some personnel changes, with a couple of major deaths in season one likely to affect things this time around – though some of the deceased characters may come back in one way or another…
+Showing on Netflix in the UK and CBS in the United States, the new season sees some personnel changes, with a couple of major deaths in season one likely to affect things this time around – though some of the deceased characters may come back in one way or another…

 *Spoilers for Star Trek: Discovery season 1 to follow*

 “Death is not an ending,” was the message from showrunner Aaron Harberts following the controversial killing of Hugh Culber (Wilson Cruz) in season one – and he seems to have meant it.
 Cruz posted on social media to announce that he was beginning filming on season two, so evidently we have not seen the last of him.